Rafid13iit/miniChess_AI_Project-1/README.md

 # MiniChess

 ## Overview
-A PyQt6-based GUI for the MiniChess game, featuring a clean, modular design with AI and human player modes.
+A MiniChess game, featuring a clean, modular design with AI and human player modes.

 ## Prerequisites
 - pillow